This is the "Using Books for Research" page of the "How to Use Books for Research" guide.

 A Preface, Forward, or Introduction may provide the reader with ideas about the author's intention or purpose for writing the book, and may give an indication of the depth of research presented.

 A Bibliography is a list of materials related to a specific topic.
-The list may be items that were used as sources for the work they accompany, or it may be a list of additional materials on the topic.
+The list may be sources that were used to create the work they accompany, or it may be a list of additional materials on the topic.
 Bibliographies may be located at the ends of chapters throughout the book, or at the end of the book.

 The Index, which is usually located in the back of the book, is an alphabetical list of the specific subjects in the book, along with the corresponding page numbers.
 Indexes may provide names, dates, events, geographic locations, and other detailed terms related to the contents of the book.
 Browsing an index is an excellent way to identify exactly where in the book relevant information may be located.
 An index can also provide subject terms and keywords that might be useful for further research on a topic.